-Ausangate Trek 5 Days-Explore the remote, untouched wilderness of the Ausangate trek circuit including the stunning Vinicunca Rainbow Mountain on a 5-day journey around the skirt of wondrous snow-capped Sacred Mountain (“Apu”) of Ausangate (6380m/20931ft), which is the 10th highest mountain of the Americas and the highest peak in Cusco region.
-During the whole Ausangate trek circuit we will pass local villages, where the people dress in their typical attire.
-Our amazing and unique Ausangate trek itinerary will take you to discover the most beautiful scenery of the Peruvian Andes, with its dazzling Ausangate peaks and glaciers, high turquoise alpine lakes, rainbow mountains, hot springs, where llamas and alpacas graze freely around.
-Besides, the Ausangate trek is one of the picturesque treks, the highest altitude treks in Peru that traverses high altitude passes over (5,000mt/ 16,000ft).
+Ausangate trek Plus rainbow mountain 5 days: explore the unspoiled nature and remote Ausangate circuit, including the impressive rainbow mountain, on a 5-day trek around the foothills of the wonderful snow-capped sacred mountain (“Apu”) of Ausangate (6380 m / 20931ft), which is the highest mountain region of Cusco.
+Throughout the Ausangate circuit we will pass through local villages, where people dress in their typical local clothing.
+Our incredible and unique Ausangate trek itinerary will take you to discover the most beautiful landscape of the Peruvian Andes. with its dazzling Ausangate peaks and glaciers, turquoise alpine lakes, rainbow mountains, hot springs, where llamas and alpacas walk freely.
+In addition, the Ausangate trek is one of the most scenic, high altitude treks in Peru that traverses high altitude passes (5,000mt / 16,000ft).

 Our Mother Nature will surprise you with an impressive display of vibrant and varied colors spread over the high peaks of Cusco.
 Remember that when you put your eyes on Rainbow Mountain, you’ll be contemplating millions of years of geological history and a natural wonder that’s not repeated on almost any other corner of the planet.
 You can also feel extreme tranquillity as you walk through the surreal Red Valley, surrounded by majestic snow-capped mountains and beautiful slopes.
 At times, your only company will be alpacas, llamas, and vicuñas.
 Also, from time to time, you’ll be able to observe the daily life of the Andean communities that are located in that sector.